BGU-CS-VIL/DeepDPM/README.md

 # DeepDPM
-A placeholder for upcoming code for the CVPR paper "Deep Clustering With an Unknown Number of Clusters".
+A placeholder for upcoming code for our CVPR 2022 paper "DeepDPM: Deep Clustering With an Unknown Number of Clusters".
 Code coming soon...

 ## Citation